 When a device receives the L2R-D IE in an EBR, if it belongs to an L2R mesh with the requested MeshId, it responds with an L2R-D IE in an EB.
 The device sets the Mesh ID Present field and the Mesh Root Present field to 1 and the Mesh ID field to the requested MeshId.
 The remaining fields are set based on the information from the corresponding MT.
 If the device does not belong to an L2R mesh with the requested MeshId, it discards the L2R-D IE.

-If the macAutoRequest MAC PIB attribute is set to FALSE, the L2R sublayer is notified with an MLME-BEACON-NOTIFY.indication primitive upon receiving each EB frame. --If the L2R-D IE is received from a device belonging to the mesh corresponding to MeshId, the L2R sublayer creates a corresponding MT if one has not been created yet.
-The L2RLME-PAN-SCAN.confirm is returned with a Status SUCCESS and with one entry in the ScanResultList corresponding to the mesh of interest, and the scan is interrupted.
-Otherwise, the L2R-D IE is discarded.
+If the macAutoRequest MAC PIB attribute is set to FALSE, the L2R sublayer is notified with an MLME-BEACON-NOTIFY.indication primitive upon receiving each EB frame.
+In this case, the L2R sublayer creates an MT corresponding to each distinct L2R mesh with the requested MeshId if one has not been created yet.
+The L2R sublayer then issues an L2RLME-PAN-SCAN.indication primitive to the next higher layer after receiving each MLME-BEACON-NOTIFY.indication primitive from the MAC sublayer.
+After the scan is completed the L2R sublayer issues the L2RLME-PAN-SCAN.confirm primitive with an empty ScanResultList.

-If an L2R mesh identified by MeshId is not found at the end of the scan, the L2RLME-PAN-SCAN.confirm is returned with a Status MESH_NOT_FOUND and with an empty ScanResultList.

 If macAutoRequest is set to TRUE, the L2R sublayer is notified of all the scan results with the MLMESCAN.confirm primitive from the MAC sublayer at the end of the scan.
-If at least one received EB contains an L2R-D IE from a device belonging to the L2R mesh identified by MeshId, the L2R sublayer creates the corresponding MT.
-The L2RLME-PAN-SCAN.confirm is returned with a Status SUCCESS and with one entry in the ScanResultList corresponding to the mesh of interest.
+If the L2R sublayer receives one or more L2R-D IEs, it creates an MT for each distinct L2R mesh with the requested MeshId.
+The L2RLME-PAN-SCAN.confirm is returned with a Status SUCCESS and with the entries in the ScanResultList corresponding to the mesh of interest.
 Otherwise, the L2RLME-PANSCAN.confirm is returned with a Status MESH_NOT_FOUND and with an empty ScanResultList.